chime-experiment/tutorial/README.md

 The final and optional step is to install a *kernel* such that you can run this virtual environment in Jupyter.
 To do this activate your virtual environment as described above and then run `python -m ipykernel install --user --name <env name>`, where `<env name>` is a name of your choice that you will use to refer to it.
+You may need to write a [kernel wrapper](https://docs.nersc.gov/services/jupyter/how-to-guides/#how-to-customize-a-kernel-with-a-helper-shell-script).

 ## Sample Data